apache/drat/README.md

 ### Automated method:
 3. Go!
    `$DRAT_HOME/bin/drat go $HOME/your-repo`
-   This will crawl the repo, index it, and map it.
+   This will crawl the repo, index it, map it and then wait for the reduce to complete.
-4. Once mapping is done, run
-   `./drat reduce`

 ### Manual method:
 If you would rather run the individual commands yourself, use the manual method: